Task Force on Respect and Equality

 - A student representative from the GSAÉD

-- Two undergraduate students who are not executive members of a student association
+- Between four and six students who are not executive members of a student association, including at least two undergraduate and at least two graduate students

 - A professor whose research is related to issues surrounding sexual violence in society